virginiah894/Bioinformatics_Internship/README.md

-## BIOINFORMATICS INTERNSHIP 2020(MBBU)
+## BIOINFORMATICS INTERNSHIP 2020(MOLECULAR BIOLOGY,BIOINFORMATICS,BIOINFORMATICS) AT ICIPE.

 ### AUTHOR
 Virginiah Periah Kengara

 ## BACKGROUND
 My name is Virginiah Periah Kengara.
-I am a passionate and enthusiastic scientist particularly in Bioinformatics.
+I am a passionate bioinformatics enthusiast.
 I hold a B.Sc. in Microbiology and Biotechnology from The University of Nairobi and a certificate in Software Development from moringa School .
-My area of interest are genetic engineering in molecular biology and bioinformatics has become an essential tool in genomics.
+My area of interest is genetic engineering where bioinformatics has become an essential tool.My career  goal is to be a leading medical researcher working on precision medicine, CRISPR cas Technology and bioinformatics to advance the quality of medicine in Africa.

-I am currently interning at the MMBU center at ICIPE Kenya and I am so excited for this opportunity which will equip me with skills in genomics,research  and computational methods.
-Moreover, having mentors and working on projects will be critical for my growth in the Bioinformatics career.
+I am currently interning at the MMBU center at ICIPE Kenya and I am so excited for this opportunity because it will equip me with skills in genomics,research  and computational methods.
+Moreover, having mentors and working on projects will build my portfolio for my postgraduate studies in Bioinformatics.

 ## MY VISION
 * To learn gene sequencing that is important in precision medicine.